 Search Penn State College of Education

-The Education and Public Policy (EPP) program is an interdisciplinary field that focuses on studying and applying policies to address societal challenges and enhance educational systems.
+The Education Policy and Practice (EPP) program is an interdisciplinary field that focuses on studying and applying policies to address societal challenges and enhance educational systems.
 It explores how historical, social, economic, and political factors shape education while promoting equity, excellence, and democratic values through effective policies and reforms.

 Integrated Undergraduate–Graduate (IUG) Program